 || The pentacle and pentagram are the main symbols used by Wiccans and many other neo-Pagans.
 The religion of Wicca is based in part on ancient Celtic deities, symbols, days of celebration, etc. They are an Earth-centered religion whose days of celebration follow the phases of the moon and the seasons.Their total membership in the U.S. is on the order of 750,000.
 That would make Wicca about the 5th largest organized religion in the United States, behind Christianity, Islam, Judaism, and Hinduism.

 ||Many religious and spiritual groups use the pentacle or pentagram today in a secondary role.

 flag of Morocco consists of a green interwoven star on a red background.
+It was adopted in 1915.
 The

 color red has "considerable historic significance in Morocco. ... during the